cloverink/autohotkey-helldivers-stratagems/README.md

-# Helldivers2 - AutoHotkey Stratagems Scripts
+# Helldivers2 - AutoHotkey Stratagems Scripts ( not working at this moment )

 This project is a collection of AutoHotkey scripts for the game Helldivers.
 It provides various stratagems and shortcuts to enhance gameplay.